Last Call

 I cooked then.
 I was vegan.
 I had cats.

-I hid notes in his bag when he traveled.
+I hid notes in his bag when he toured with the band.

 But I just couldn’t care about his guitars